-It will be about a 30 minute Uber ride from Chapultepec Park to Centro, depending on traffic.
+It’s about a 30-minute Uber ride from Chapultepec Park to Centro, depending on traffic.
 After you check in to your hotel, grab a quick bite to eat before heading to a rooftop bar to watch the sunset.
 I recommend going to Tacos El Huequito to try the original (and the best) tacos al pastor.
 Seriously.
 It’s so good!
 You shouldn’t leave Mexico City without going here.
-These tacos are basically a Mexican version of Lebanese shawarma, but with pork.
-Simply delicious (and super cheap).

 If you’re in the mood for some nightlife, check out Bosforo.
-This hole-in-the-wall hip Mezcal bar plays funky music and has cushions on the ground instead of seats out on the mezzanine (and has a great selection of Mezcal!).
-Unfortunately, I didn’t have a chance to go here as I saved it to go on Monday, and then found out that they are closed on Mondays.
-Don’t make the same mistake I did!
+This hole-in-the-wall hip Mezcal bar plays funky music and has cushions on the ground out on the mezzanine.

 If you want to check out some more rooftop bars, head to Downtown and/or Casa Pepe.
 Both of these rooftops are super trendy, have great views, and serve delicious cocktails!